cecilegaudron/outscape-game/README.md

 - CSS
 No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
 - JavaScript
-No errors were found when passing through the official [JSHint validator](https://jshint.com/)
+This project does not have any custom Javascript, so testing is not required.
 - Python
-TO BE COMPLETED
+No errors were found when passing through the official [CI Python Linter](https://pep8ci.herokuapp.com/)

 ### Lighthouse
 I asked the Lighthouse tool to analyze the performance of my site.